thofos/draft-ohai-svcb-config/draft-pauly-ohai-svcb-config.md

 media type expected for use in Oblivious HTTP to DNS resolvers is "application/dns-message" {{!DOH=RFC8484}}.

-In order for DNS servers to function as oblivious gateways, they need to be accessible via an oblivious relay.
+In order for DNS servers to function as oblivious targets, their associated gateways need to be accessible via an oblivious relay.
 Encrypted DNS servers used with the discovery mechanisms described in this section can either be publicly accessible, or specific to a network.
-In general, only publicly accessible DNS servers will work as oblivious DNS servers, unless there is a coordinated deployment with an oblivious proxy that is also hosted within a network.
+In general, only publicly accessible DNS servers will work as oblivious DNS servers, unless there is a coordinated deployment with an oblivious relay that is also hosted within a network.

 ### Use with DDR {#ddr}